13 time-saving Mac keyboard shortcuts to make you more productive

 Option-Command-Esc

 Pesky program frozen again?
 Force quit it with this shortcut.
-Try this first before restarting your computer or… you know… swearing at it.
+Try this first before restarting your computer or . . . you know . . . swearing at it.

 Command-Space bar